jessepav/lacygoill-wiki-backup/awk/glossary.md

    - alternatives (if, if–else,  switch, ...)
    - loops (while, do–while, for, ...)
    - exception handling constructions (try–catch,  ...)

 ##
+## cycle

+Application of all commands in a sed script to an input line in the pattern space.
+There are as many cycles as there are input lines passed to the sed process.

+##
 # d